-- Autism Alliance - space for members of the autistic community, their families, friends and carers, along with professionals to come together, share experiences of ASC and feed into the development of ASC services in Nottingham City and Nottinghamshire County
+- Or you can get involved by joining the Autism Alliance – a space for members of the autistic community, their families, friends and carers, along with professionals to come together, share experiences and feed into the development of autism strategy and services in Nottingham City and Nottinghamshire County

-The Employment Training Hub can offer support to autistic adults to get ready for paid employment.
+The Employment Training Hub can offer support to autistic adults to get them ready for paid employment.